charles-rs/fastbril/report/report.md

 [here](https://github.coecis.cornell.edu/cs897/fast-bril/blob/master/eval/performance.ods),
 in ods format.
-On average, `brili-rs` has an 84% speedup over `brili`, and `fastbrili` has a 77% speedup over `brili-rs`. `fastbrili` also has a 96% speedup over `brili`, so I think we can call that a job well done.
+On average, `brili-rs` has an 84% speedup over `brili`, and `fastbrili` has a 77% speedup over `brili-rs`. `fastbrili` also has a 96% speedup over `brili`, so I think we can call this a job well done.

 ## Drawbacks
-So while we would love to say that `fastbrili` is the answer to all of your Bril needs, there are some minor drawbacks, mainly that invalid Bril programs cause undefined behavior.
+While we would love to say that `fastbrili` is the answer to all of your Bril needs, there are some minor drawbacks, mainly that invalid Bril programs cause undefined behavior.
 Most of the type information is erased and then inferred (e.g. if you use `add` on two floats, it will not check, assume they are ints,